Last updated 10 August 2021

 WHO CAN ACCESS YOUR DATA?

-HOW DOES GENUITY KEEP YOUR DATA SAFE?
+HOW DOES GENUITY SCIENCE KEEP YOUR DATA SAFE?

 We have a robust level of technical and organisational measures in place to protect your data from unlawful or unauthorised destruction, loss, change, disclosure, acquisition or access.
 We ensure that all personal data controlled by us is stored securely in Europe using the highest level of security measures.

-At Genuity Science, we never receive any personal identifiable data such as your name, date of birth or address.
+At Genuity Science, we never receive any directly identifiable personal data such as your name, date of birth or address.
 All your data in Genuity Science’s database is de-identified and coded.
 Genuity Science study monitors liaise with your doctor and the research team at the research study site to check that the study is being carried out correctly, adhering to the institution’s approved ethics terms and ensuring the correct consent is in place.
-The study monitors never remove any traditional identifiable data such as your name and date of birth from the research study site.
+The study monitors never remove any identifiable data such as your name and date of birth from the research clinic/ study site.

 Our commercial partners and approved researchers only have restricted access to select de-identified datasets which contain only the information they need for their specific and approved research study.
 Furthermore, your data can only be read or analysed by these researchers on the execution of a legal agreement.
 These researchers are prohibited from attempting to identify an individual participant from the data in the database.

 WILL YOUR DATA BE TRANSFERRED OUTSIDE OF THE EUROPEAN ECONOMIC AREA (EEA)?

 Some of our commercial partners and authorised research groups may be located outside the EEA.
 These approved third parties can remotely access and read select de-identified datasets to address a specific research question but never download any data.
 This is called a data transfer, even though no data actually moves outside of our database.